apache/maven-site/src/site/markdown/maven-logging.md

 </tr>
 </table>

-The default configuration looks like the following:
+The default configuration for Maven looks like the following:

 <div class="source"><pre>
 # Default Maven logging configuration